tfij/tfij.github.io/_posts/2020-08-27-About-LocalDateTime-Locality.md

 title: About LocalDateTime Locality
 tags: [tech, java, design]
 short: false
-excerpt: We all know how crucial good naming conventions for variables, functions, classes, and everything we work with are.
+customExcerpt: We all know how crucial good naming conventions for variables, functions, classes, and everything we work with are.
   One of the popular techniques of refactoring is renaming.
   Programmers spend a considerable amount of time brainstorming names...
 coverImage: